pgroenbaek/ustracks-stf-profiles/README.md

 ## Installation
 This repository only contains the track profiles.
-The textures for USTracks can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).
+The textures for USTracks can be obtained from the [USTracks package](https://dbtracks.com/pages/DownloadUSTracks.html).
 You most likely have the textures already if you need these profiles for super-elevation.

 **NOTE:** Use of multiple profiles is only supported from testing version _T1.5.1-1390_ or _NYMG rev. 160.2_ onwards.